we-do-code-ltd/test-suite-bundle/README.md

 Example:
 - for PHP unit we will add a testsuite node to the project phpunit.xml with a list of files in the specified testsuite.

+#### Configuration for individual tools:
+- You will need to configure the individual tools to your project needs.
+- We are providing some basic example configuration for each tool, these are `.dist` files in bundle root directory you can copy these to your project root and loose the `.dist` extension.
+This way you can start testing with our default rule sets.